-In the first case, you'll receive a confirmation that your table has been reserved successfully on the restaurant's second floor as per your specific requirement.
-Meanwhile, in the second case, you will get a table on a first-come, first-served basis, so you'll have to take whatever table is available at the time.
+In the first case, you'll receive a confirmation that your table has been reserved successfully.
+Meanwhile, in the second case, you will get a table on a first-come, first-served basis.
+This means you'll have to take whatever table is available at the time.

 A desk booking software works in a similar fashion.
-It is essentially a sophisticated software crafted using a system of codes that allows employees to book a "desk" or "cubicle" for a day or more depending on need.
-Workers can also claim a desk through a desk booking software depending on proximity to colleagues or amenities required, such as notepads or desktops.
+It is essentially a sophisticated software crafted to allow employees to book a "desk" for a day or more.
+Workers can also claim a desk depending on proximity to colleagues or amenities required, such as notepads or desktops.

-All the bookings are made using an app integrated with the desk booking software that demonstrates a visual map of the entire facility, including individual workspaces, offices, common rooms, conference rooms, etc. And each booking request is either approved automatically or by a company manager/supervisor (or a management team) responsible for overseeing the reservations.
+All the bookings are made using a mobile app that demonstrates a visual floor plan of the entire facility.
+This includes individual workspaces, offices, common rooms, conference rooms, etc. And each booking request is either approved automatically or by a company manager/supervisor.

 Now, there are primarily two ways desk booking management works: Hot Desking and Hoteling.
 This is also the reason why such booking software is occasionally called desk hoteling or hot desking software.

 While each term defines a set of more or less similar processes, there are specific particularities you should know about.